III A Man

-Their range can be given by eg shape, extent and conditions like rules of accessibility.
+Their range can be given by eg extent of possibilities and rights and conditions like rules of accessibility.

-5b6) Inhibiting factors are restriction, bondage and incapacitation by mostly pretended justifications.
+6b6) Inhibiting factors are restriction, bondage and incapacitation by pretended justifications.

-Today, common practice worldwide are arbitrary private and government restrictions to privacy, travel,
+Today, common practice worldwide are arbitrary private and government restrictions to privacy, property,

-migration, choice of residence and work, property and movement of ideas and goods, free speech, as-
+travel, migration, choice of residence and profession, movement of ideas and goods, free speech, as-

 sembly, religion and access to communication.
 Means of enforcement range from social sanctions to